ExamV1/Sandhurst-Military-Academy-Script/README.md

 ![image](https://user-images.githubusercontent.com/87576045/225998729-59b78522-749a-4bab-bef2-fc2a65a7da92.png)

-~~Free gun: this will allow you aquire the free gun from anywhere, but you must like and favourite there game in order to aquire the gun.~~
+~~Free gun: this will allow you acquire the free gun from anywhere, but you must like and favorite their game in order to acquire the gun.~~
-Added Auto Give Free Gun: This option will give you the free gun everytime you respawn or whenever you don't have free gun equipped, and once again you must like and favorite game in order to get the free gun.
+Added Auto Give Free Gun: This option will give you the free gun every time you respawn or whenever you don't have free gun equipped, and once again you must like and favorite game in order to get the free gun.

 Remove Fall Damage: this will prevent you from fall damage when enabled, it is a toggle due to respawning breaking it, so it will auto fix Remove fall damage after every respawn.